Density theorems for $\text{GL}_n$ via Rankin-Selberg $L$-functions: Introduction

-On the other hand we have the on-average results, stating that there are few representations in a given family which fail the Ramanujan conjecture by too much.
-The best such results have come from the spectral theory of automorphic forms \cite{iwaniec1997topics,humphries2018density,blomer2023density,assing2022density}, and relied, through Kuznetsov-type trace formulae \cite{deshouillers1982kloosterman,assing2022density}, on bounds for Kloosterman sums.
-Sarnak's density conjecture \cite{sarnak1990diophantine,sarnak1991bounds} gives a prediction for families of representations induced by forms on a congruence subgroup, based on a linear interpolation between two extreme cases.
-One of these cases is the non-cuspidal trivial representation, so one should expect Sarnak's conjecture to be suboptimal for cuspidal forms, and the following result of Blomer \cite[Theorem 1]{blomer2023density} gives an improvement for the subgroup $\Gamma_0(q) \subset \SL_n(\Z)$.
+On the other hand we have results holding on average, stating that there are few representations in a given family which fail the GRC by too much.
+The best such results have come from the spectral theory of automorphic forms \cite{iwaniec1997topics,humphries2018density,blomer2023density,assing2022density} and relied, through trace formulae \cite{deshouillers1982kloosterman,assing2022density}, on bounds for Kloosterman sums.
+For families corresponding to a congruence subgroup, Sarnak's density hypothesis \cite{sarnak1990diophantine,sarnak1991bounds} gives a prediction based on a linear interpolation between two extreme cases; one of these cases is the non-cuspidal trivial representation, so one should expect Sarnak's hypothesis to be suboptimal for cusp forms.
+Indeed, given a positive integer $q$ and $I \subset [0, \infty)$, let us denote by $\mF_I(q)$ the family of cuspidal automorphic representations of $\GL_n(\A_\Q)$ induced by Hecke--Maass forms which are invariant under $\Gamma_0(q) \subset \SL_n(\Z)$, and which have Laplacian eigenvalues $\lambda \in I$.
+The following result of Blomer \cite[Theorem 1]{blomer2023density} goes beyond Sarnak's density hypothesis for this family.